travis-ci/docs-travis-ci-com/user/deployment/npm.md

 ---
-title: NPM Releasing
+title: npm Releasing
 layout: en
 permalink: npm/
 ---

-Travis CI can automatically release your NPM package to [npmjs.org](https://npmjs.org/) after a successful build.
+Travis CI can automatically release your npm package to [npmjs.org](https://npmjs.org/) after a successful build.

 For a minimal configuration, all you need to do is add the following to your `.travis.yml`: